NoahZinsmeister/ERC-1484/README.md

 A protocol for aggregating digital identity information that's broadly interoperable with existing, proposed, and hypothetical future digital identity standards.

 ## Abstract
-This EIP proposes a identity management and aggregation framework on the Ethereum blockchain.
+This EIP proposes an identity management and aggregation framework on the Ethereum blockchain.
 It allows users to claim an identity via a singular identity `Registry` smart contract, associate it with other Ethereum addresses, and use it to interface with smart contracts providing arbitrarily complex identity-related functionality.

 ## Motivation
 Emerging identity standards and related frameworks proposed by the Ethereum community (including ERCs/EIPs [725](https://github.com/ethereum/EIPs/issues/725), [735](https://github.com/ethereum/EIPs/issues/735), [780](https://github.com/ethereum/EIPs/issues/780), [1056](https://github.com/ethereum/EIPs/issues/1056), etc.) define and instrumentalize individuals' digital identities in a variety of ways.
 As existing approaches mature, new standards emerge, and isolated, non-standard approaches to identity develop, managing multiple identities will becoming increasingly burdensome and involve unnecessary duplication of work.